1997–98 Cleveland Cavaliers season: Off-season

+Regular season

-The Cavaliers struggled with a 4–6 start to the regular season, as Bob Sura went down with an ankle injury and only played just 46 games, and Butler was out for the remainder of the season with a neck injury after 18 games.
-However, the team posted a ten-game winning streak between November and December, and later on held a 27–20 record at the All-Star break.
-The Cavaliers played above .500 basketball for the remainder of the season, finishing in fifth place in the Central Division with a 47–35 record, earning the sixth seed in the Eastern Conference, and qualifying for the NBA playoffs after a one-year absence.
+With the addition of Kemp, Person, Ilgauskas and Knight, the Cavaliers struggled with a 4–6 start to the regular season, as Bob Sura only played just 46 games due to an ankle injury, and Butler was out for the remainder of the season due to a neck injury after 18 games.
+However, the team posted a 10-game winning streak between November and December afterwards, and later on held a 27–20 record at the All-Star break.
+The Cavaliers played above .500 in winning percentage for the remainder of the season, finishing in fifth place in the Central Division with a 47–35 record, earning the sixth seed in the Eastern Conference, and qualifying for the NBA playoffs after a one-year absence.
 The Cavaliers had the best team defensive rating in the NBA.

-Kemp averaged 18.0 points, 9.3 rebounds and 1.4 steals per game, while Person averaged 14.7 points and 1.6 steals per game, and also led the league with 192 three-point field goals, and Ilgauskas provided the team with 13.9 points, 8.8 rebounds and 1.6 blocks per game.
-In addition, Knight contributed 9.0 points, 8.2 assists, and led the league with 196 total steals, averaging 2.5 steals per game, while Anderson provided with 11.7 points and 1.3 steals per game off the bench, playing 66 games due to a knee injury, and Henderson contributed 10.1 points and 4.0 rebounds per game.
-Also off the bench, second-year center Vitaly Potapenko averaged 7.1 points and 3.9 rebounds per game, while Sura provided with 5.8 points and 3.7 assists per game, and Ferry contributed 4.2 points per game.
+Kemp averaged 18.0 points, 9.3 rebounds and 1.4 steals per game, but only shot .445 in field-goal percentage, while Person averaged 14.7 points and 1.6 steals per game, and also led the league with 192 three-point field goals, and Ilgauskas provided the team with 13.9 points, 8.8 rebounds and 1.6 blocks per game.
+In addition, Anderson played a sixth man role off the bench, averaging 11.7 points and 1.3 steals per game in 66 games due to a knee injury, while Henderson provided with 10.1 points and 4.0 rebounds per game, and Knight contributed 9.0 points, 8.2 assists and 2.5 steals per game.
+Off the bench, second-year center Vitaly Potapenko averaged 7.1 points and 3.9 rebounds per game, while Sura provided with 5.8 points and 3.7 assists per game, and Ferry contributed 4.2 points per game.
+Ilgauskas and Knight were both named to the NBA All-Rookie First Team, while Anderson and Henderson were both named the NBA All-Rookie Second Team.